giordano-lucas/dex-cyclic-arbitrage/README.md

 ### Dependencies requirement

 In the repository, we provide a `requirement.txt` file from which you can create a virutatal python environment.

+> Note : to be able to import `talos` on the Scitas cluster, we need to update line 8 of `opt/venv-gcc/lib/python3.7/site-packages/kerasplotlib/traininglog.py` from `from keras.callbacks import Callback` to `from tensorflow.keras.callbacks import Callback`